mattvh/matt.harzewski.com/_posts/2021-06-20-mmorpg-devlog-3-chat-and-commands.markdown

 One of the most important parts of an MMORPG is chat.
 Being able to interact with other players is a a staple feature of the genre, and it's essential to have any sort of community aspect.
 As far back as [MUDs](https://en.wikipedia.org/wiki/MUD), the ancestor of the modern MMORPG, just hanging out and talking to people has been a core part of the online role playing game experience.
 A chat system also serves as a means of command input, which is useful for functionality that doesn't need its own GUI...or moderation tools.

-{% img right /images/posts/mmorpg-chatting.png %}
+{% img center /images/posts/mmorpg-chatting.png %}

 ### Network Packets
 I went back and forth quite a bit with my initial planning for the networking side of the chat system.
 I initially wanted to combine the system backing the garden variety chat pane with the structure that would eventually be required for things like NPC dialogue, which would require a more flexible schema to accommodate various metadata values in addition to the body text.
 In the end, I realized that was really best left as a separate concern and decided that command and response packets should be kept simple for now.